learn.sol

 exists: true,

-address: input,
+address: account.address,

 lamports: account.lamports.toString(),